lmarecha-creator/mcafeecloudguru/content/050_shiftleft_Codebuild/240_labs/_index.md

 ![Dev](/images/mfe/Dev.jpg?classes=border,shadow)

-You may recall during Jenkins configuration that the infrastructure source code (CloudFormation templates) was stored in AWS CodeCommit.
-We will now try to build the code there, ivestigate any securityproblems encountered, and attempt to resolve them.
+You may recall during Cloud9 configuration that the infrastructure source code (CloudFormation & Terraform templates) were imported in Cloud9.
+We will now try to push the code to Codecommit repository which will triggered Codebuild to build the code, ivestigate any security problems encountered, and attempt to resolve them.

 #### Let's get started in the next section!